tobixen/calendar-cli/USER_GUIDE.md

 # User guide for calendar-cli v1.0

-This document was updated 2022-10-28.
-The kal command is under heavy development, this document may not always be up-to-date.

-The new command kal is under development.
-It can already do nearly all the things calendar-cli can do.
-In the upcoming release 1.0 the command name will be `kal`, with `calendar-cli` retained only for backward-compatibility.
+The `kal` command is under heavy development, this document may not always be up-to-date.
+As of 2022-11, `kal` can do nearly all the things the old command `calendar-cli` can do.
+In the upcoming release 1.0 one is supposed to use `kal`, with `calendar-cli` being a deprecated legacy interface retained only for backward-compatibility.

 ## Command structure